signals-protocol/signals-v0/website/docs/concepts/architecture.md

 ### Key Innovation: Range Securities

-Instead of betting "Will ETH be above $3000?", you can bet:
+Instead of betting "Will BTC be above $50000?", you can bet:

-- "ETH will be between $2800-$3200"
+- "BTC will be between $48000-$52000"
-- "ETH will be between $3000-$3500"
+- "BTC will be between $50000-$55000"
-- "ETH will be above $3500"
+- "BTC will be above $55000"

-Each range security pays out **1 USDC** if the final outcome falls within your chosen range.
+Each range security pays out **1 SUSD** if the final outcome falls within your chosen range.

 ## How CLMSR Works